eerimoq/nala/examples/mock_api_examples/README.rst

 Build and run
 =============

-Mock API examples from the README.
+Mock API examples from the README file.

 Build and run the tests.